-Blood in stool can become a bit of a problem to deal with as it can result from either some issues which are easily remediated as well as from a serious disease which when left untreated might lead to serious problems.
-There are a lot of causes which result to having blood in stools and the amount will differ from person to person.
+Blood in the stool can become a bit of a problem to deal with as it can result from either some issues which are easily remediated as well as from a serious disease which when left untreated might lead to serious problems.
+There are a lot of causes which result in having blood in stools and the amount will differ from person to person.

 In extreme cases there are some large amounts of blood to be encountered in a stool which should prompt the individual to immediately receive medical consultation.
 This phenomenon is a common occurrence as about 15% of adults have already noticed the presence of blood in their stools.

 Studies have shown that there are a few common causes which do make this phenomenon happen and we’ve put them together to make sure that those who are in seek of help will know how to deal with them with ease.

 An anal fistula manifests by forming of a small channel between the skin near the anus and the anal canal which causes pain as well as some bleeding when passing stools.
 In some cases these fistulas will cause some persistent damage and can only be fixed via surgery.

 Other symptoms of this condition include irritation around the anus as well as the swelling and redness of the skin.
 Some other conditions might include tenderness and discharge of pus in extreme cases.

 Abnormal Blood Vessels

 This occurrence takes the shape of abnormal blood vessels in the gastrointestinal tract which leads to small amounts of bleeding.
 It usually manifests in old individuals as it is a general conclusion of aging and can be found on the right side of the colon.
 They can see some bright red stools but it shouldn’t cause too much concern as they have proven no t to be painful at all.